mworkroom/knitting-calculators/README.md

-# sleeve-calculator
+# knitting-calculators
-Sleeve decrease calculator for knitting
+calculators for knitting